Jaga1999/weather-backend/README.md

 ## Usage Instructions

 Open the project folder, You will find all the code used and you can edit your information accordingly.
+Please give me some shoutout if you can.